forcedotcom/salesforcedx-vscode/docs/_articles/en/sf-dev-models/development-models.md

 The choice of Development model determines your path from development to deployment.
 Each development model had its pros, cons, and limitations.
 In choosing which option to use for a specific deployment, weigh your objectives, your team’s skills, and limitations in Salesforce.
 You can use different approaches for different projects, or even blend approaches on a single project.

-Salesforce Extensions for VS Code supports Org Development and Package Development models to authorize, create and switch orgs in your project:
+Salesforce Extensions for VS Code support Org Development and Package Development models to authorize, create and switch orgs in your project:

 - **Org Development Model**: Allows you work with orgs that don’t have source tracking, such as sandbox, Developer Edition (DE) org, Trailhead Playground, or even a production org to retrieve and deploy code directly.
 - **Package Development Model**: Allows you to create self-contained applications or libraries that are deployed to your org as a single package.
 These packages are typically developed against source-tracked orgs such as scratch orgs.
 This development model uses org source tracking, source control, and continuous integration and deployment.